sophiebatten123/GinAmore/README.md

 ### Add Product

+Admin are able to add products on the site using the site admin button at the top of the page.
+Upon clicking this admin users are given a form containing vital product information as seen below.

 ![Add Product](static/images/add_product.PNG)

 ### Edit Product

+Admin can edit products using the buttons on the product page and product detail pages.
+The form shown to admin already contains current information saving time when making alterations.

 ![Edit Product](static/images/edit_product.PNG)

 ### Add Cocktail

+Admin are able to add cocktails on the site using the site admin button at the top of the page.
+Upon clicking this admin users are given a form containing vital cocktail information as seen below.

 ![Add Cocktail](static/images/add_cocktail.PNG)

 ### Edit Cocktail

+Admin can edit cocktails using the buttons on the cocktail page and cocktail detail pages.
+The form shown to admin already contains current information saving time when making alterations.

 ![Edit Cocktail](static/images/edit_cocktail.PNG)

 ***
 ## Contact Us
 ***

+A simplistic contact us page is provided with all of the relevant company details

 ![Contact Us](static/images/contact_us.PNG)